tizonia/tizonia-openmax-il/README.md

 maintains an up-to-date list of all the packages that are required in a Debian-compatible system to be able to build Tizonia from source.

-> NOTE: The following command also installs the Mopidy's 'libspotify-dev'
+> NOTE: The following command also installs Mopidy's 'libspotify-dev' package,
-> package, and the 'gmusicapi' and 'soundcloud' python packages, in addition to
+> and the 'gmusicapi' and 'soundcloud' python packages.
-> dependencies required during Debian packaging of Tizonia.

 ```bash